brokosz/supernote-obsidian-plugin-custom/README.md

 - Enable note categorization: Toggle this setting on to use smart categorization
 - Daily note pattern: Use a moment.js format to identify which notes are daily notes (default: `YYYYMMDD-HHMMSS`)
 - Daily note output folder: The folder where daily notes will be placed
-- Concept note output folder: The folder where non-daily notes will be placed (leave empty to use vault root)
+- Other notes output folder: The folder where non-daily notes will be placed (leave empty to use vault root)

 ## Workflow Examples